Low energy excitations in A-site ordered SmBaMn2O6: Introduction

-In the last years, resonant elastic x-ray scattering (REXS) has provided more information about orbital physics by directly observing the orbital order in different manganite compounds\citep{Murakami:1998aa,Wilkins:2003aa,Thomas:2004aa,Dhesi:2004aa,Staub:2005aa,M.Garcia-Fernandez2008,M.Garcia-Fernandez2009,Beale:2009aa,Staub:2009aa,M.Garcia-Fernandez2010}.
-However, the dynamics of the orbital degree of freedom is still far from understood.
+In the last years, resonant elastic x-ray scattering (REXS) has provided much information about orbital physics by directly observing the orbital order in different manganite compounds\citep{Murakami:1998aa,Wilkins:2003aa,Thomas:2004aa,Dhesi:2004aa,Staub:2005aa,M.Garcia-Fernandez2008,M.Garcia-Fernandez2009,Beale:2009aa,Staub:2009aa,M.Garcia-Fernandez2010}.
 Several theoretical studies have predicted that orbital excitations are distinguishable by characteristic variations in the RIXS amplitude as a function of incident energy and momentum transfer\citep{PhysRevB.62.2338,ISHIHARA200415,PhysRevLett.101.106406} from other excitations in the solid.
 These studies predict that both single- and double-orbiton excitations are allowed, with intensities that are of the same order.
 In one-dimensional cuprates, orbitons are one of the three quasiparticles that electrons in solids are able to split into during the process of spin-charge separation.
 In two-dimensional cuprates, pure dispersive orbital excitations have been observed by RIXS \citep{Schlappa:2012aa}.
 However, the detection and study of the dispersion of orbitons in one of the prototypical orbital ordered materials, i.e. half doped manganites has been elusive so far.
 To our knowledge only \textit{K}-edge RIXS studies of doped manganites can be found in the literature to date\citep{PhysRevB.64.014414,PhysRevB.67.045108,PhysRevB.70.224437,PhysRevLett.94.047203}.
 As RIXS experiments at the \textit{K}-edge probe the 3d states indirectly\citep{PhysRevLett.94.047203}, studies at the Mn $L_{2,3}$-edge of doped manganites with high energy resolution are required to bring light into this issue.